TeleuNaomi/SOC-Home-Lab/README.md

    - Ensure to connect Every VM to this network.

 3. Configuring Splunk Server on Windows
-   - On both Windows Machines, visit Splunk website and download Splunk universal forwarder.
+   - On both Windows Machines, visit Splunk website (must create an account) and download Splunk universal forwarder.
    - Install the universal forwarder and add the Splunk IP on the receiving event.
    - On the machine, access folder where the forwarder is installed, go to > etc >system > local.
 You will find
    - Modify the "input.conf" so that all events are pushed to the Splunk machine using a specific index (eg. endpoint).